Toys-to-life: Skylanders (2011–2022)

 Skylanders (2011) is a toys-to-life video game series by American publisher Activision.
-It is one of the most successful early games of this genre.
+Skylanders was the first toys-to-life title to use NFC figures, and thrust the genre into the mainstream due to its presence on home consoles.
 Since its first release, each year has seen a new installment in the series, totaling six as of 2016.
 Each game (except the switch version) has its own portal device and a different take on the premise than past games.
 They star the Skylander heroes and the evil antagonist Kaos.
 All current figurines are compatible with its most recent installment, Skylanders: Imaginators (2016).
-While new games were since published, it has not seen a new main console release that would follow the "toys to life" genre since then, due to Activision’s desire to take an extended break from the main series.
+While new games were since published, it has not seen a new main console release that would follow the "toys to life" genre since then, due to Activision's desire to take an extended break from the main series.
 A mobile RPG spin-off, Skylanders: Ring of Heroes, was released worldwide on December 12, 2018, and developed by Com2Us.
 Ring of Heroes was revamped in December 2020; services for the game were terminated in early 2022.
 Following their acquisition of Activision Blizzard, Microsoft has expressed interest in continuing the Skylanders series.
 Other than that, there is no official information about the continuation of the "toys to life" aspect of the franchise.